-Dr. John Peters is an associate professor of Labour Studies at Laurentian University, Sudbury, Ontario, Canada.
+Dr. John Peters is an associate professor of Workplace and Labour Studies at Laurentian University, Sudbury, Ontario, Canada.
 His research focuses on economic globalization, inequality, and labour market deregulation.

 - PhD York University

-3. In "Institutional Experimentation for Better Work," an international SSHRC Partnership Grant (2017-2024), I work with Principle Investigators Drs.
-Gregor Murray, Christian Levesque, and Catherine Le Capitaine of the University of Montreal examining the laws, policies, and regulations required to improve jobs and employment in North America and Western Europe.
+2. In "Institutional Experimentation for Better Work," an international SSHRC Partnership Grant (2017-2024), I work with Principle Investigators Drs.
+Gregor Murray, Christian Levesque, and Catherine Le Capitaine of the University of Montreal examining how unions and environmental social movements are working together - or failing to ally - in addressing climate change and advocating for Green New Deals.

 My current courses include: